Skip to content

 The wires line up with the axis of the rope.
 This is where the wires are twisting in one direction, and the strands in the opposite direction create the rope.
 Regular lay is less likely to untwist and less likely to crush.

-LAng Lay
+Lang Lay

 This is the opposite of regular lay where the wires form an angle with the axis of the rope.
 The wires and strands spiral in the same direction and run at a diagonal to the centerline of the rope.
 Lang lay is more flexible and resistant to abrasion than regular lay wire ropes.
 The only con is this type of lay will be more likely to twist and crush than the regular lay.